 Protect yourself from heat-related illness

 The bottom line: According to the CDC, heat-related deaths are some of the deadliest weather-related health issues in the United States.
 Outdoor workers like landscapers are particularly at risk.
-Working outside increases your chances of suffering heat-related illnesses such as heat cramps, heat exhaustion and, the most life threatening, heat stroke.
-In the example case, temperatures were only in the upper 80s, but humidity was high and it was early in the season.
-The worker had been doing heavy labor including mowing, weeding and digging throughout the day without stopping to rest.
+Working outside increases your chances of suffering heat-related illnesses such as heat cramps, heat exhaustion, and, the most life-threatening, heat stroke.
+In the example case, temperatures were only in the upper 80s, but the humidity was high and it was early in the season.
+The worker had been doing heavy labor including mowing, weeding, and digging throughout the day without stopping to rest.
 He had access to water, but as he became more disoriented and agitated, he refused to hydrate.

 Tips for protecting yourself from heat stress:

 • Acclimate slowly: It generally takes five days of working at least 1½ hours per day for the body to become acclimated.
 Check weather forecasts for heatwave information.

 • Dress for summer.
 Lightweight, light-colored clothing reflects heat and sunlight and helps your body maintain normal temperatures.
 Long sleeves and pants are still necessary to protect your body from flying debris and other safety hazards.

 • Eat small meals and salty snacks throughout the day.

 • Drink plenty of water or other non-alcoholic, non-caffeinated fluids.
 Your body needs fluids to keep cool, and you should drink them even if you don’t feel thirsty.
 Drink one pint of water every 15 to 20 minutes in extreme heat.
 Urine should be clear.
 If it’s dark, you are probably dehydrated.

 • Do not take salt tablets unless specified by a physician.